 Professional development and career preparation are key focuses of the program.
 More than 200 hours will be spent observing and aiding in classrooms.
-You'll also gain direct experience student teaching in multiple environments, including classrooms devoted to pre-primary students, primary students, early childhood special education students and students with mild disabilities.
+You'll also gain direct experience student teaching in multiple environments, including classrooms devoted to pre-primary students, primary students, students receiving early childhood special education services and students with mild disabilities.
 Additional fieldwork with children without disabilities will provide you with a more comprehensive understanding of typical and atypical child growth/development and general education curriculum.

 As a graduate of the special education, unified early childhood program, you'll be trained to teach any young child in any learning environment — making you highly qualified and extremely in demand.
 Our alumni go on to pursue rewarding and impactful careers at school districts across the state, advocating for all learners and changing the lives of the children they serve for the better.

 Up-to-date practices.
 Expert faculty throughout the major will provide you with knowledge of early childhood curriculum and special education procedures as outlined by current federal legislation.
 Through unique coursework, projects and school-based experiences, you'll learn best practices and the latest techniques in areas like behavior management, inclusive practices, co-teaching and intervention.
 You'll also become familiar with special education law, ethical behavior, and how to best consult and collaborate with parents, school personnel and agencies in designing high-quality learning for all children.

 Study abroad opportunities.
 Explore how different societies educate their youth and gain new ideas about how teachers reach their students by studying abroad.
 Many UWEC students choose to immerse themselves in other schools and communities early on in their college careers in an effort to better understand the world around them.
 Being able to develop teaching techniques in another country is a once-in-a-lifetime experience you won't want to miss.